Guadalsistema/llevoxti-carta/README.md

 # llevoxti-carta

 ## TODO list
-- Move the imges a web formats
+- Move the images to web formats
+- Move the fetch calls to cache